XplnHUB/newgatejs/docs/security.md

-# ARX Security Practices
+# Holoway Security Practices

-This guide covers security best practices when using the ARX framework.
+This guide covers security best practices when using the Holoway framework.

 ## Table of Contents